-Research plan We will extend the current FunSeq prototype from its focus on somatic singlenucleotide variants to the identification of key SVs with high functional impact.
+Research plan.
+We will extend the current FunSeq prototype from its focus on somatic single-nucleotide variants to enable the identification of key SVs with high functional impact.
 Our new pipeline is called SVIM (Structural Variation IMpact).
-We will evaluate the impact score for each SV taking into account the functional annotation of the affected genomic region, as well as the fraction of functional element (i.e. genes, ncRNAs and nc regulatory elements) overlapped by the SV.
+We will evaluate the impact score for each SV taking into account the functional annotation of the affected genomic region, as well as the fraction of functional elements (i.e. genes, ncRNAs and nc regulatory elements) overlapped by the SV.
 Furthermore, the impact score will also depend upon SV type (i.e. deletion, duplication, inversion & translocation).

 For a given SV, which belongs to a particular SV type, we will evaluate the fraction of bases overlapping functional elements.
 Based on this fraction, we will categorize SVs into three classes (touch, cut, and engulf).
 Each overlapping class will have a different weight (F svtype, class).
-We will divide genomic elements into three categories (coding region, non-coding region, and ) and assign relative score to them (Scoding, Snon-coding, STFBS), which will vary for different SV types.
+We will divide genomic elements into three categories (coding region, non-coding region, and TF binding site) and assign relative score to them (Scoding, Snon-coding, STFBS), which will vary for different SV types.
 Relative scores F and S, will be defined for class and functional elements in an analogous way to FunSeq2 tool\cite{24092746}.

 SVs will be assigned an impact score by taking the sum over the product between weights of overlapping classes and score of overlapping functional elements.
 The score (ISorig) will also be upweighted based on activity of the affected region.
 The upweight factor is comprised of the product of three factors (g) i.e. allelic activity, network connectivity and ubiquitous transcription.